glenndingli/Deep_Vision_Report/maskrcnn.md

 ### Feature Fusion

-After we tried our best on the thermal channel input fusion, we come up with the idea on how to better extract the thermal information and at the same time give less confusion on the RGB features.
-The way we tried on Mask RCNN was to fusion the RGB feature maps with the thermal feature maps.
+After we tried our best on the thermal channel input fusion, we came up with the idea on how to better extract the thermal information and at the same time give less confusion on the RGB features.
+The way we tried on Mask RCNN was to fuse the RGB feature maps with the thermal feature maps.
 In this way, we expected the network could handle the feature maps as what was needed for detection and region proposal.

 However, when we tried to add one parallel backbone ResNet 101, we find the hardware can not handle this large network, even the largest GPU we can have on GCP with 16 GB memory.
 We have attempted to use various ways to increase the hardware capacity, for instance to increase the number of GPUs, to add more RAM for the PC, and to use better GPU.
 None of them worked.

-Then we put our eye on reduce the network size.
+Then we put our eye on reducing the network size.
 In other words, we had to trade off some network capacity for better thermal information extraction.
 To reduce the network, we reset the parameters as below:

 ```Python
 BACKBONE_NETWORK = 'ResNet50' -> 'ResNet 101'